LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 Part 3: Analyse data with loanpy
 ================================

-In this section we are inputting aligned CLDF data into to loanpy to mine sound correspondence patterns and verify their predictive power.
+In this section we are inputting aligned CLDF data to loanpy to mine sound correspondence patterns and evaluate their predictive power.

 Step 1: Mine phonotactic inventory
 ----------------------------------

+These are necessary to predict phonotactic repairs during loanword adaptation.

 .. code-block:: sh